Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Scotland Road Trip: Day 7 – Isle of Skye

-On the 7th day of our Scotland itinerary we will be exploring the northern part of Isle of Skye, which was our favorite.
+On the 7th day of our Scotland itinerary, we will be exploring the northern part of Isle of Skye, which was our favorite.
 It was a snowy day and we loved it, however, because of the weather we decided to visit the main attractions and skipped a few waterfalls.
 We’ve included them in the map so visiting them is up to your time and weather conditions.

 B – THE FAIRY GLEN & CASTLE EWEN Not to be missed!
 A beautiful landscape with cone-shaped hills that gave the glen a mystical vibe and its name.
 The highest hill in Fairy Glen has a unique top that resembles a castle ruin, called Castle Ewan.
 It is possible to climb to the top for views of the glen, although it is a bit tricky climb.
-There is paid parking and it is quite small, also there are no toilets.
+There is a paid parking and it is quite small, also there are no toilets.
 It was snowing during our visit there, which made the glen even more beautiful!
 It took us about one hour to explore.

 A – Cuillin Hills Hotel; B- The Fairy Glen & Castle Ewen; C – The Quiraing Walk; D – Kilt Rock & Mealt Falls; E – Lealt Falls; F – Old Man Of Storr; G - Bride's Veil Falls; H – Cuillin Hills Hotel